Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 **You need SkuDetails for buy product!**

-For example If you have named "pro" product, You can call
+For example: If you have named "pro" product, You can call

   ```java